-What are "tunnels" and how can I prevent them?
+What are 'tunnels' and how can I prevent them?

 Do I really have to trim the wick?

-Trimming also prevents your wick from curling back into the wax - a common problem with non-metal cored wicks.
+Trimming also keeps your wick from curling back into the wax - a common problem with non-metal cored wicks.
 Because our wicks contain no lead, zinc, or metal of any kind, they are very easily trimmed by just breaking off the top of the wick (the curled part) before lighting.

-What is "frosting"?
+What is 'frosting'?

-Q. Are Greenhouse Soy Company candles natural?
+Are Greenhouse Soy Company's candles natural?

 We believe two of the most important things to consider when purchasing a candle (other than safety) are:

-2) It's impact on the environment (eco-friendliness)
+2) Its impact on the environment (eco-friendliness)

 Our product decisions are made accordingly.
 Our soy wax is made using 100% natural soybeans and contains no petroleum.
 Our wicks are metal-free and made of natural ingredients such as cotton and paper.
 Even our dyes are eco-friendly and contain no hazardous solvents.
-We use only the highest-quality synthetic fragrances (which often contain essential oils).
+We use only the highest-quality synthetic fragrances, which often contain essential oils.